-You just need to install one of the many free SEO plugins that are available for WordPress and then add them.
-For me, the clear answer is that there are far fewer features offered by all-in-one Wordpress SEO plugin solutions.
-Some SEO plugins have an option that allows you to remove the “category” base that wordpress adds to your category pages.
-Its prevalence is something of a “chicken and egg” scenario: WordPress became (and still is) popular in many ways due to its inherent SEO features and extensibility.
-When you upload an image from your wordpress dashboard, wordpress creates a single page for the image.
-WordPress, in particular, offers a number of plugins that allow easy editing, publishing and search engine optimization, or SEO.
-Many WordPress themes contain SEO features such as schema markup, navigation of breadcrumbs, Open Graph metadata, etc. On the other hand, if you don't mind getting your hands dirty and editing your wordpress files to add some code, then you can definitely end up with an SEO plugin.
+SEO plugins are useful for users who have little or no skill with coding or WordPress.
+However, there are far fewer features offered by all-in-one WordPress SEO plugin solutions.
+Some plugins have an option that allows you to remove the “category” base from category pages.
+WordPress became popular in many ways due to its inherent SEO features and extensibility.
+When you upload an image from your WordPress dashboard, WordPress creates a single page for the image.

+It also offers a number of plugins that allow easy editing, publishing and search engine optimization.
+Many themes contain SEO features such as schema markup, navigation of breadcrumbs, Open Graph metadata, etc. If you don't mind getting your hands dirty and editing your WordPress files to add some code, then you can definitely end up with an SEO plugin.
 Good article and WordPress is definitely the best platform for SEO because it is a very good content management system.
 Since an SEO optimized website means better ranking opportunities, yes, WordPress sites do rank well.